Whenti/qey/README.md

 ```
 <hotstring> <replacement>
 ```
 where `<hotstring>` must not contain any space.
 Empty lines and lines between brackets will not be considered.
-If you have any trouble setting it up, please refert to the [example file](data_example.ini).
+If you have any trouble setting it up, please refer to the [example file](data_example.ini).

 You can associate this file with `qey` using
 ```